 Line Buan is a Norwegian hospital pharmacist with a passion for rational medicine use and availability for all, and against antibiotic resistance and illegal medicines.

-Dr Rusla Anne Springer’s work focuses on the ethics of pharmaceutical industry omnipresence in healthcare research and practice.
+Dr Rusla Anne Springer is an Assistant Professor in the College of Nursing at the University of Saskatchewan.
+Her work focuses on the ethics of pharmaceutical industry omnipresence in healthcare research and practice.
 Her area of inquiry is among the most pressing of the social, political, economic, scientific and ethical challenges facing the sustainability of health care systems around the world.
-Dr. Springer’s published works in this area problematise the relationship between the pharmaceutical industry and the profession of nursing.
-They are intended to raise awareness amongst nurses about the magnitude of the purview of the pharmaceutical industry and its insidious ‘creep’ into nursing’s intimate relational spaces.
+Dr Springer’s published works in this area problematise the relationship between the pharmaceutical industry and the profession of nursing and are intended to raise awareness amongst nurses about the magnitude of the purview of the pharmaceutical industry and its insidious ‘creep’ into nursing’s intimate relational spaces.

 Professor Donald W. Light is an activist scholar who has published works on ethical challenges posed by commercial health insurance, the effects of managed care on professional care, and the consequences of developing new medicines through patent-driven research.
 Key documents include: The Risks of Prescription Drugs (Columbia University Press, 2010) and Good Pharma: the public health model of the Mario Negri Institute (Palgrave 2015).
 Prof. Light is currently based at Rowan University, New Jersey in the US, where he is working on two ongoing projects.
 One concerns the impact of “Obamacare” on access to health care among immigrants, and the other concerns models of re-configuring intellectual property rights to make medicines affordable and widely accessible.